Technical sheet

 CONTROFOIL® DUPLEX 170V

-CONTROFOIL DUPLEX - the latest generation of electrically conductive detection layer for spark tests
+CONTROFOIL DUPLEX - the latest generation of electrically conductive detection layer for High Voltage Leak Testing and Integrity Testing of Waterproofing Membranes

 Innovative technology with a patented composition with a special micro-ventilation fleece and micro-channel structure.

-CONTROFOIL DUPLEX - membrane with the best electrical conductivity compared to cheap conductive geotextiles, with an electrical resistance of almost 10,000 Ω, as they contain only a minimal amount of electrically conductive copper fibers.
+CONTROFOIL DUPLEX is a detection foil with the best electrical conductivity compared to cheap conductive geotextiles, with an electrical resistance of almost 10,000 Ω, because they contain only a minimal amount of electrically conductive copper fibers.

 CONTROFOIL DUPLEX - has a unique multi-purpose fleece on both the top and bottom of the conductive aluminum layer.